 Most all dry dog foods are boring, even with vastly different ingredients.
-This Natural Balance canned option, on the other hand, you can actually see pieces of real vegetables throughout the food.
+This Natural Balance wet food canned option, on the other hand, you can actually see pieces of real vegetables throughout the food.

 No more guessing what’s in your dog’s food!

-Commercial Raw Dog Food (to Produce Less Waste)
+Commercial Raw Dog Food (to Produce Less Poop)

-Stella’s is made with 95% high quality meats, including:
+Stella’s is designed to provide your dog with 95% high quality meats, including:

 - Surf & turf

-The fruits and vegetables used in Stella’s recipes are 100% organic certified with absolutely no ingredients sourced from China.
+The fruits and vegetables used in Stella’s recipes are 100% organic certified.
+Stella also contains absolutely no artificial flavors or ingredients sourced from China.

 Your dog will love it!
 This Yorkichon sure does:

-Processed as minimally as possible, this food is much closer to what your dog might eat in the wild.
+Processed as minimally as possible, this food is much closer to what your dog needs (i.e., might eat in the wild).
 Because of this, nearly all of it will be absorbed and utilized by the body for very little waste output.